Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone-games/draw/photomone-antsassins/_index.md

 For a detailed diary about the game, check out the [devlog](/blog/boardgames/photomone-antsassins/).
 It is looong and writes about aaaaall the problems I encountered and different versions.

+## Credits

+Check out the main page for [Photomone Games](/photomone-games/) for detailed credits and more information.